rosalindfranklininstitute/RedLionfish/README.md

 Please note that in order to use OpenCL GPU accelerations, PyopenCL must be installed.
 The best way to get it working is to install it under a conda environment.

-`conda install reikna pyopencl ocl-icd-system`
+`conda install reikna pyopencl`

+On linux , the package `ocl-icd-system` is also useful.

 Run in the command-line, at the unziped RedLionfish folder: